MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-We see WebSite and SearchAction schema markup on your home page and Article schema markup on the news and blog section of your site, which is not currently linked to display on your site to users.
+We see WebSite and SearchAction schema markup on your homepage and Article schema markup on the news and blog section of your site, which is not currently linked to display on your site to users.
 Your Article markup misses some required information on who the author is and when the page was recently updated.
 These were highlighted by Google as errors in Google Search Console (Figure 3.19).
 You should consider adding LocalBusiness, Breadcrumbs, Event, and Reviews markup to your pages to help the search engines better understand what information your content contains.
 Figure 3.19 – A list of pages on your site with detected schema markup errors.